dpoint01/JumboJump/README.txt

 can.

 The controls are simple.
 Simply tilt your IOS device in the direction that you want to proceed.
+Simply acceloremeter.
 There are no other controls.

-To retrieve the files, simply download the zip (or tar) file that is provided in this repository (the final zip file).
-Upon unzipping, build and run the program through Xcode 5.
-To run it on your actual IOS device, you will need a developers application.
+Please contact me if your are interested in retrieving the files.
+I will send you the zip file so it will be easier to run.
+You simply need the latest version of Xcode and a apple's developer id.

+THE MAIN CODE IS IN: myscene.m

 Learning how to program in Objective-C was a challege, and we owe our work to numerous tutorials that we found online.
 In the end, we compiled what we learn-